 The majority of 401(k) providers offer a loan provision that allows participants to loan themselves money from their 401(k)’s at a relatively low-interest rate.
 We often get questions about whether it’s a good idea to loan yourself money from your 401(k).
-While it can seem attractive on the surface due to low-interest rates in addition to the fact you’re paying yourself back, not a bank or institution, there are several other considerations to take into account that people often overlook.
-This article will answer common 401(k) loan questions, risks to be aware of, when they might make sense, and more!
+While it can seem attractive on the surface due to low-interest rates in addition to the fact you’re paying yourself back (interest is paid to your 401(k) account), not a bank or institution, there are several other considerations to take into account that people often overlook.
+This article will answer common 401(k) loan questions, risks to be aware of, when a loan makes sense, and more!

 How do 401(k) loans work?

-If you’ve contributed to a 401(k) over the years or are just beginning to make contributions, you’ll likely have access to your employers plan to a loan provision.
-Most 401(k) loan provisions allow you to withdrawal the lesser of $50,000 or half the vested value of your account.
+If you’ve contributed to a 401(k) over the years or are just beginning to make contributions, you’ll likely have access to your employer’s plan and loan provision.
+Most 401(k) loan provisions allow you to withdraw $50,000 or half the vested value of your account, whichever is less.
 For example, if your 401(k) account balance is $30,000 and only $20,000 is vested, you’d have the option of taking out a $10,000 loan or half the vested balance.

 Typically, the loan balance must be paid back within 5 years of taking out the loan.
 If it’s not paid back within that time period you’ll subject the remaining balance to the early withdrawal penalty of 10%!
 Not to mention, in the case of traditional 401(k)’s which are pre-tax contributions, you’ll be paying income tax on the outstanding loan balance.
 It’s important to have a plan in place should you take a 401(k) loan in regards to how you’re going to pay off the balance to make sure you don’t get hit with a huge tax whammy.